automl/SMAC3/docs/1_installation.rst

     apt-get install swig

-SMAC is tested on Linux and Mac (Intel) machines with python 3.8, 3.9 and 3.10.
+SMAC is tested on Linux and Mac machines with python 3.8, 3.9 and 3.10.

 Anaconda
 ~~~~~~~~